TempleWaterfOWLS/CV-static/README.md

 ####output-photos-grid
 Folder containing the image output from auto_canny_cntr.py on which is drawn the grid used for the printed matrix as well as the contour and the minimum circles around the center of the contours

+## To Do:
+- [ ] Parametrize auto_canny_cntr.py so that file to be processed is inputted as a cmd line arg
+- [ ] Actually return the matrix from auto_canny_cntr.py (needs to eventually integrate into ROS)
+- [ ] Clean up both auto_canny scripts.
+Break up into functions, return objects, add main... the whole shebang